Subscribe to our daily newsletter

 A Ganges River dolphin swimming near Bangladesh.
 Image source: worldwildlife.org

 However, sand mining also includes individuals we would think of as more traditional gangsters.
 For instance, consider how one man who owned an illegal sand mining operation described encounters with the police in an interview with The New York Times: "If there are a lot of police and only a few men, then we run. […] If the police are few and the men are many, then we get into it with them.
 We fire shot for shot."

 Violence is not uncommon in the illegal sand mining trade.
-Another individual, Paleram Chauhan, was shot dead after speaking out against the sand mining that was going on in his village.
+Another individual, Paleram Chauhan, 52, was shot dead after speaking out against the sand mining that was going on in his village.
 His son, Akaash Chauhan, decided to continue his father's crusade against the illegal sand mining industry.
-"My father's fight has become my fight," he told The ABC.
+"My father's fight has become my fight," he told the Australian Broadcasting Corporation.
 "Sand mining is ongoing — my father was against it, I am against it and so is my family."

 A lucrative industry

 Indian laborers extract sand from the Meshwo river bed, near Mahemdabad.

 Photo credit: SAM PANTHAKY / AFP / Getty Images